 Cohesive Digests for Ints and Floats

-On developing sdxtra I encountered a problem to calculate cohesive digests for numeric values, agnostic to their types.
-This post is a brief summary of the solution I came up with.
+On developing sdxtra there comes a problem that is to calculate cohesive digests for numeric values, in a way agnostic to their types.
+This post discusses the problem and presents solutions in Go, though the ideas are applicable to other languages as well.

 The Cohesive Digesting Problem